1996

 Martin (laughs): "That's the best I've heard it described!
 Dave's thingy!"[5]

-(Giving voice to the flame (Sister Of Night) - with friendly permission of © Laura Bâlc)
+(Giving voice to the flame (Sister of Night) - with friendly permission of © Laura Bâlc)

-after an overdose because of cocaine possession and being
+The "thingy" meant that Dave was arrested after an overdose because of cocaine

-under the influence of heroin.
+possession and because of being under the influence of heroin.

 "Police and paramedics were called to the Sunset Marquis hotel in Hollywood,